Quick guide to IPTC Photo Metadata and Google Images

 Google’s Licensable Feature

-Google plans to implement the optional display of a Licensable badge and of two links to web pages maintained by the image supplier in the results of all image searches beginning in spring 2020.
-From mid-February 2020 this feature is in Beta.
+Google plans to implement the optional display of a Licensable badge and of two links to web pages maintained by the image supplier in the results of all image searches beginning in summer 2020.
+To be ready for the launch, Google started collecting rights and licensing metadata from images on the Web in mid-February 2020.
 This Google Developers page introduces the feature and shows how it will look in image search results.

 It is important to note that nothing has launched to end users yet: Google is encouraging image owners to annotate their content with metadata so that the feature can be launched to users later in 2020.